Hindley is a prison and young offender institution (YOI) in Bickershaw, near Wigan, for men aged 18 and over.

 All safeguarding processes are overseen by the Wigan Safeguarding Adults Board.

-Hindley’s chaplaincy team provides a wide range of multi-faith services as well as guidance and support to residents of all faiths and none.
+Hindley’s chaplaincy team provides a wide range of multi-faith services as well as guidance and support to those of all faiths and none.

 Arrival and first night

-When a resident first arrives at Hindley, they will be able to contact a family member by phone.
+When someone first arrives at Hindley, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.